 On the Monday, I talked to a contact at HR, a female psychologist who had been helping me with some personal stuff.
 I told her what had happened, and my reason for telling was that he needed to know that what he did was Absolutely Not Cool.
 She totally agreed.

-She, him and I ended up in a meeting together.
+She, he and I ended up in a meeting together.
 He was quite chagrined.
 I took his apology to be sincere.
 I could go back to trusting him.

 Some men seem to be afraid of what #metoo will mean in interacting with women.
 That we won’t know if the man is flirting, or joking, or whatever.
 Trust me, we know the difference.
 And we are able to also know when we’re dealing with a misogynistic fellow or a misguided one.
 We can be quite patient with the latter.
 We have been too patient with the former.